 Eagle Island’s location is prime when it comes to boating to other popular island destinations.
 It is a short 10-minute boat ride to the docks of the charming historical town of Darien.
 You are I mile from Escape Island, 30 minutes from Sapelo Island, 30 minutes to the Atlantic Ocean and 1 hour to the famous docks of St. Simons/Sea island.

 There are over 100 miles of pristine coastline, 400,000 acres of salt water marsh and 15 Barrier Islands that bring a uniqueness to Coastal Georgia that you will seldom find anywhere else in the world.
-The Atlantic Intercoastal Waterway which stretches from Miami to New York, is connected to the local Altamaha River, which is the largest fresh water discharge east of the Mississippi River.
+The Atlantic Intracoastal Waterway which stretches from Key West to Boston, is connected to the local Altamaha River, which is the second largest fresh water discharge east of the Mississippi River.
 This charming coastal Georgia town sits just off of the mouth of the Altamaha River on the local deep-water docks of the Darien River.
-It is located just 25 miles from the prestigious shoreline of Sea Island, Georgia, one of the fastest growing luxury markets in the country and home to some of the country’s wealthiest … movie stars as well as professional athletes.

 The town of Darien has a wealth of history dating back to the 1700’s.
 In October 1735, a band of Highland Scots, recruited from the vicinity of Inverness, Scotland, by Hugh Mackay and George Dunbar, sailed from Inverness, Scotland on the Prince of Wales.
 On January 19, 1736, General James Edward Oglethorpe founded the new Georgia colony of New Inverness, which later became known as Darien, Georgia.
 Located at the mouth of the Altamaha River, Fort King George was built in 1721 along what is now known as the Darien River and served as the southernmost outpost of the British Empire in the Americas until 1727.
 It is the oldest English fort remaining on the Georgia coast.